IMCBioinformatics/dada2_16S_workflow/README.md

 ## Output files and logs

 ### Log files
-All logs are placed in output/logs
+All logs are placed in the logs directory.
+A copy of all snakemake files and logs will be copied to the output directory as well to avoid rewritting them by upcoming re-runs.

 ### Important result files:
 #### output/dada2